ices-taf/doc/transcript.md

 to run a single script and `sourceAll` is to run all of them.
 Let's take a look at how we can use those, instead of running line by line like we were doing.

 We can start from scratch with nothing in here.
-We can run them one by one:
-`sourceTAF("data.R")`.
-Very similar to the base R function to source.
-It adds some sort of helpful message, with the time and what it's doing.
-But more importantly, we can run all of them: `sourceAll()`.
-They run blazing fast, it's `data.R`, `input.R`, `model.R`, `output.R`, and `report.R`.
+We can run them one by one, `sourceTAF("data.R")`, very similar to the base R function to source.
+It adds a helpful message, with the time and what it's doing.
+But more importantly, we can run all of them with `sourceAll()`.
+They run blazing fast: `data.R`, `input.R`, `model.R`, `output.R`, and `report.R`.
 That is how assessment will be run on TAF once they're uploaded, using `sourceAll`.

 ## Summary

 What we have learned in this video is about the overall TAF workflow.
 We used as an example the North Sea spotted ray, as a fully scripted analysis.
 We also have on the GitHub TAF page other examples that can be studied in the same way.
 That is Icelandic haddock, North Sea cod, and Eastern Channel plaice.

-They are all age based assessments.
-The [Eastern Channel plaice](https://github.com/ices-taf/2016_ple-eche) uses the FLR suite of R packages, and the [North Sea cod](https://github.com/ices-taf/2016_cod-347d) is a SAM model.
-The [Icelandic haddock](https://github.com/ices-taf/2015_had-iceg) is an AD Model Builder age based model, and we'll be adding more examples there as we go.
+They are all age-based assessments: the [Eastern Channel plaice](https://github.com/ices-taf/2016_ple-eche) uses the FLR suite of R packages, and the [North Sea cod](https://github.com/ices-taf/2016_cod-347d) is a SAM model.
+The [Icelandic haddock](https://github.com/ices-taf/2015_had-iceg) is an AD Model Builder age-based model, and we'll be adding more examples there as we go.

 In a future video, we will be covering the TAF web interface, where assessments